• Menu

 Driving rules and regulations in Austria

-In Austria, the locals drive on the right-hand side of the road, and speed limits are posted in kilometers per hour.
+Driving rules: In Austria, the locals drive on the right-hand side of the road, and speed limits are posted in kilometers per hour.
 The speed limit on motorways/highways is typically 130 km/h (80 mph), while in towns and cities it’s usually 50 km/h (30 mph).
 Obey these speed limits and follow all traffic laws to avoid fines and accidents.
 Even very minor things, like not indicating when changing lanes or going through traffic lights on an orange light are likely to be punished.
 The police don’t have much else to do given the relatively low crime rate in Austria, so people usually follow the driving rules strictly!

-Many of Austria’s highways, including the major Autobahns, require a toll to be paid.
+Tolls: Many of Austria’s highways, including the major Autobahns, require a toll to be paid.
 You can pay the toll at designated toll stations or purchase a vignette, which is a sticker that allows you to use the toll roads for a specified period of time.
 Check with your rental car company though, as many of them will offer rental with all domestic tolls included.
 If not, the vignette is available at automobile clubs (e.g. ÖAMTC, ARBÖ), in post offices, in tobacco shops, at some gas stations & online.
 If you drive without a vignette, you’ll get fined.

-If an accident happens where somebody was injured then it must be reported to the police immediately.
+If you have an accident: If an accident happens where somebody was injured then it must be reported to the police immediately.
 Accidents with purely material damage should be reported only if the identity of the other vehicle owner is unknown.

 Other important requirements before renting a car in Austria

-Make sure you understand the insurance options available and what they cover.
+Insurance policies: Make sure you understand the insurance options available and what they cover.
 Basic insurance is usually included in the rental price, but you can opt for additional coverage for extra protection.
 Consider purchasing a collision damage waiver to protect yourself from any damages to the rental car.

-Check the fuel policy of the rental company.
+Fuel policy: Check the fuel policy of the rental company.
 Some companies require you to return the car with a full tank of gas, while others may charge you for the fuel used during the rental period.
 It’s almost always cheaper to fill the tank yourself and bring the car back with the same amount of petrol/gas that it had at the beginning of the rental period.

-When you pick up your rental car, make sure to inspect it thoroughly for any damage and report it to the rental company before you leave.
+Car condition: When you pick up your rental car, make sure to inspect it thoroughly for any damage and report it to the rental company before you leave.
 It’s also a good idea to take photos of the car from all angles as proof of any existing damage.
 This will help you avoid any disputes over damages when you return the car.

 renting a car in austria road trip